 Humane Canada™ helps humane societies and SPCAs across Canada better serve the animals in their communities by providing them with support, expertise, professional development and opportunities for nationwide collaboration on legislation, policy development and public education.

 Through our annual National Animal Welfare Conference, innovative programs and original, Canadian research, we keep humane societies and SPCAs up-to-date on emerging animal welfare issues, training and funding opportunities and best practices in animal sheltering, humane education, legislation and advocacy.
-For our member organizations, we offer many additional supports, including one-on-one guidance, critical information about the sector and members-only webinars.
+Our member organizations benefit from many additional supports, including one-on-one guidance, critical information about the sector and members-only webinars.

-For more information on how we help member organizations and how to apply for membership, click here.
+More information on how we help member organizations and how to apply for membership,

 Since being founded in 1957, Humane Canada™ has earned a solid reputation as the "go to" national voice on animal welfare issues for the media, government, non-governmental organizations and the public.
 We provide leadership on animal welfare issues and ensure crucial messages are heard and understood from coast to coast to coast.